Counting and effective rigidity in algebra and geometry: Main tools: Algebraic counting results

 There is a one-to-one correspondence between these choices of Hasse parameters and central simple algebras $A/k$ of dimension $n^2$ of the form $\MM(r,D)$, where $\dim(D) = d^2$ for some $d \mid m$, and $\disc(A) = \m$.
-Since $d=\lcm[m_{\pp}]$ and $r=n/d$, we can view the coefficients $a_{\m}$ as counting these central simple algebras.
+Since $d=\lcm[m_{\pp}]$ and $r=n/d$, we can view the coefficients $c_{\m}$ as counting these central simple algebras.
 Thus,

 In order to apply Delange's theorem, Theorem \ref{DelangeTheorem}, we need Dirichlet series.
-We obtain the needed series by simply replacing the primes $\pp$ with their norms $\abs{\pp}$ in the above products.
+We obtain the needed series by simply replacing the primes $\pp$ with their norms $\abs{\pp}$ in the above products; here we set $|\pp|=1$ when $\pp$ is real.
 For $j=0, 1, 2, \dots, m-1$, the Dirichlet series $G_j(s)$ is given by the following product expansion:

 If we then set